lauragift21/cf-fullstack-ai-workshop/part-4.md

 });
 ```

-You can check the file ypu uploaded with the following command:
+You can check the file you uploaded with the following command:

 ```bash
 npx wrangler d1 execute knowledgebase-db --command="SELECT * FROM documents;" --json